 Exxon to make $500 mln initial investment in Mozambique LNG project

-MAPUTO, Oct 8 (Reuters) - Exxon Mobil XOM.N will invest more than $500 million in the initial construction phase of its liquefied natural gas (LNG) project in Mozambique, the U.S. energy company said on Tuesday.
+MAPUTO, Oct 8 (Reuters) - Exxon Mobil XOM.N plans to invest more than $500 million in the initial construction phase of its liquefied natural gas (LNG) project in Mozambique.

-Construction of onshore facilities has been awarded to a consortium led by Japan's JGC 1963.T, U.K firm TechnipFMC FTI.N and U.S. company Fluor Corp FLR.N, Exxon head of power and gas marketing Peter Clarke told a ceremony in the capital Maputo.

-The $30 billion Rovuma LNG project has a capacity of 15 million tonnes a year (mtpa) and is set pump much-needed cash into the southern African nation's ailing economy.
+The U.S. oil company's $30 billion Rovuma LNG project, jointly operated with Italy's Eni ENI.MI, has a capacity of more than 15 million tonnes a year (mtpa) and is set pump much-needed cash into the southern African nation's ailing economy.

+"The Area 4 partners will advance midstream and upstream area project activities of more than $500 million as initial investments," Exxon head of power and gas marketing Peter Clarke told a ceremony in Mozambique's capital Maputo on Tuesday.

+Construction of onshore facilities has been awarded to a consortium led by Japan's JGC 1963.T, U.K firm TechnipFMC FTI.N and U.S. company Fluor Corp FLR.N.

+The Exxon project, along with Total's $20 billion 13 mtpa facility and Eni's $8 billion 3.4 mtpa floating plant, mean Mozambique will have the ability to export 31 mtpa of natural gas, about 10% of today's global market.

+South Africa's Standard Bank said in a March report revenue from the gas investments could lift annual economic growth past 5% and household per capita income by 50% over the 2018 average.

-(Reporting by Manuel Mucari; writing by Mfuneko Toyana; editing by Jason Neely)
+(Reporting by Manuel Mucari; writing by Mfuneko Toyana; editing by Jason Neely and Alexander Smith)

 ((mfuneko.toyana@thomsonreuters.com; +27117753153; Reuters Messaging: mfuneko.toyana.thomsonreuters.com@reuters.net))